OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_languages.md

 ---
 title: Languages
-keywords: omnia3
+keywords: webapplicationdevelopment languages lowcode
-summary: "How to manage Model's languages"
+summary: "All the information on how to make your web apps available in any language you wish."
 sidebar: omnia3_sidebar
 permalink: omnia3_modeler_languages.html
 folder: omnia3